p3palazzo/comparative-histories/index.md

 tags:
 ---

-The genre of comparative history of architecture flourished from the mid nineteenth to the mid twentieth centuries in Europe and the Americas.
-This genre consisted of broad sketches in the 'development of styles', understood as consequences of geographic and social conditions.
-It stemmed from the Idealist philosophy of history as a meaningful social process developing in a definite direction through time.
-Canonical works such as James Fergusson's, Auguste Choisy's, and above all Banister Fletcher's purported to show European architecture alone had the superior ability to perform meaningful 'historical change' out of the passage of time.
+Comparative histories of architecture arose in the second half of the nineteenth century from the Idealist philosophy of history.
+Canonical textbooks claimed European architecture alone had the superior ability to perform meaningful 'historical change' out of the passage of time.
+At the same time, comparative history was embedded into the theory and practice of architecture, blending seamlessly with professional education.
+The critical historians' refutation of Idealism since the twentieth century disputed both the evolutionism and the disciplinary bounds of comparative history.

-The critical historians' refutation of Idealism since the latter half of the twentieth century chipped away at the colonialist assumption of a deterministic flow of history, the epitome of which was European civilization.
-Nevertheless, critical writers such as Lefebvre and Tafuri remained committed to the philosophical idea that the passage of time was the single, transcendental source of meaning in historical criticism.

-This idea opens up a blind spot in critical history in two ways.
-First, the historical status of certain forms of criticism, such as vernacular studies and building archaeology, is seldom acknowledged or these fields

-A post-colonial awareness of this problematic stance has caused a number of newer textbooks to present their material as a collection of case studies isolated from one another.
-The abstract intent of a 'global' architectural history is therefore held in check by its very foundational assumption: that different cultures can only be assessed on each one's own terms and therefore cannot be reduced to the transcendent meaning Western historiography ascribes to the linear passage of time.
+A major achievement of critical theorists was to dispel the belief in a universal standard for assessing different cultures.
+At the same time, architectural history must integrate the irreducible diversity of cultures into 'global' surveys.
+This paradox shows in the shortcomings of a couple of otherwise brilliant recent textbooks.
+One of them evades the Idealist narrative by juxtaposing examples in simple chronological order; in so doing, however, it reinforces the Western idea that only linear time underpins historical meaning---an idea utterly foreign to many cultures it portrays, and quite confusing in practice.
+Another one showcases different cultures walled off from one another in discrete chapters; it feels like the written form of a colonial ethnographic museum.

+Given the persistence of these same old Idealist pitfalls, architectural history stands to gain from reassessing and questioning more explicitly the methods of comparative history and their emphasis on disciplinary subject matter---buildings.
+Which strongly disciplinary approaches, such as vernacular studies or building archaeology, have also been sidelined by 'non-disciplinary' criticism among historians?
+Can a survey be organized around some other criterion than chronological order or culture-epochs, yet remain intelligible and honest to its subject?
+For better or for worse, these questions show how much of the legacy of comparative history still bears upon the paradoxes of critical history.